svartika/MarvelApp/README.md

 ![Modules to implement MVC](https://github.com/svartika/MarvelApp/blob/master/documents/MVC.jpg?raw=true)

-## Question
+## How to make my code more stable and reusable?

-At this point I started to integrate Dagger2 for dependency injection in my project.
-However, Android developer asked me to use Hilt.
-The documentation is well written.
+Using dependency injection makes our code more decoupled.
+It moves a lot of boiler plate code away from the logic in to injection classes.
+The to go library for this in Android is Dagger 2.
+I started to integrate Dagger2 for dependency injection in my project.
+However, Android developer website suggested that I use Hilt.
+The documentation for Hilt is well written.
 I do not know Dagger2 but I was able to use Hilt with out many issues.
-I created my Logger class and used contructor and property based dependency injection for it.
+I created my Logger class and used constructor and property based dependency injection for it.
-I modified retrofit to get initialized using method based dependency injection
+I moved the logic for creation of retrofit so that it was created using method based dependency injection.

-	a) For hilt I included the following libraries apply plugin: 'kotlin-android'
+ 1. For hilt I included the following libraries
+ - apply plugin: 'kotlin-android'
-	apply plugin: 'kotlin-kapt'
+ - apply plugin: 'kotlin-kapt'
-	apply plugin: 'dagger.hilt.android.plugin'
+ - apply plugin: 'dagger.hilt.android.plugin'
-	implementation "com.google.dagger:hilt-android:$hilt_version"
+ - implementation "com.google.dagger:hilt-android:$hilt_version"
-    kapt "com.google.dagger:hilt-android-compiler:$hilt_version"
+ - kapt "com.google.dagger:hilt-android-compiler:$hilt_version"

-	b) In my Application class I gave the annotation @HiltAndroidApp
+ 2. In my Application class I gave the annotation @HiltAndroidApp
     @HiltAndroidApp
     	public class MarvelApplication extends Application {}

-	c) I added the Logger class in entity and marked the constructer with annotation @Inject public class Logger {
+3. I added the Logger class in entity and marked its constructer with

+	    annotation @Inject
+	    public class Logger {
     		@Inject
     		public Logger() {
     		}
     		public void d(String tag, String message) {
     			Log.d(tag, message);
     		}
     	}

-	d) constuctor based dependency injection
+4. Usage of constructor based dependency injection

 		@Inject
 	    Logger logger;

-	e) In order to try out the property based dependency injection, I used it as follows in the NetworkImpementationController class
+5. In order to try out property based dependency injection, I used it as follows in the NetworkImpementationController class

 		Logger logger; //declaration
 		@Inject
 	    public CharactersListNetworkInterfaceImpl(Logger logger) { //passed as a parameter in the constructer this.logger = logger;
 	    }

-	f) Now, I moved to porting the retrofit instantiation to Hilt I created Hilt Module with Binds for creating my network controller
+6. Now, I moved to porting the retrofit instantiation to Hilt.
+	For this, I created a Hilt Module with Binds for creating my network controller

 		@Module
-	@InstallIn(ApplicationComponent.class) // inject the binding in Application class -> this is about scoping..keeping the instance alive public abstract class InjectionModule {
+		@InstallIn(ApplicationComponent.class) // inject the binding in Application class -> this is scoping (keeping the instance alive) public abstract class InjectionModule {
 			@Binds
 			public abstract CharactersListNetworkInterface createRetrofit(
 				CharactersListNetworkInterfaceImpl retrofitImpl
 			);
 		}

 	I use this in the CharactersListActivity as follows

 	    @Inject
 	    CharactersListNetworkInterface charactersListNetworkInterface; // declaration
+	    ...
 	    Observable<List<MarvelCharacter>> marvelCharacters = charactersListNetworkInterface.loadMarvelCharacters(); //usage

-	The loadMarvelCharacters() is implemented in class CharactersListNetworkInterfaceImpl public class CharactersListNetworkInterfaceImpl implements CharactersListNetworkInterface {
+	The loadMarvelCharacters() is implemented in class CharactersListNetworkInterfaceImpl

+	    public class CharactersListNetworkInterfaceImpl implements CharactersListNetworkInterface {
 	    		@Inject
 	    		MarvelRetrofitEndpointApi marvelRetrofitEndpointApi;
+	    		...
 	    		public Observable<List<MarvelCharacter>> loadMarvelCharacters() {
-			Observable<List<MarvelCharacter>> call = marvelRetrofitEndpointApi.loadCharacters().map(
+	    			Observable<List<MarvelCharacter>> call = marvelRetrofitEndpointApi.loadCharacters()
-					marvelCharactersLoadResponse -> {
+								    		  .map( marvelCharactersLoadResponse -> {
 						    						return marvelCharactersLoadResponse.data.characters;
-					}
-			);
+			    	});
 	    			return call;
 	    		}
 	    	}

 	I then created MarvelRetrofitEndpointApi marvelRetrofitEndpointApi.
 I had to use the @Provides annotation because the instance of EndpointApi had to be created using builder pattern.
 The function body in the annotated function tells Hilt how to provide an instance of the corresponding type.
 Hilt executes the function body every time it needs to provide an instance of that type.

 		@Module
 		@InstallIn(ApplicationComponent.class)
 		public class InjectionModule2 {
 			@Provides
-		public MarvelRetrofitEndpointApi getEndPoint(@Marvel Retrofit retrofit) {
+			public MarvelRetrofitEndpointApi getEndPoint(@Marvel Retrofit retrofit {
 				return retrofit.create(MarvelRetrofitEndpointApi.class);
 			}
 			@Marvel// custom qualifier for creating different instances of Retrofit
 				   //(in case my url changes or new query interceptors need to be used)
 			@Provides
 			public Retrofit bindRetrofit() {
 				Gson gson = new GsonBuilder().setLenient().create();
 				RxJava2CallAdapterFactory rxAdapter = RxJava2CallAdapterFactory.createWithScheduler(Schedulers.io());
 				HttpLoggingInterceptor loggingInterceptor = new HttpLoggingInterceptor();
 				loggingInterceptor.level(HttpLoggingInterceptor.Level.BODY);
-			OkHttpClient okHttpClient = new OkHttpClient.Builder().addInterceptor(new QueryInterceptor()).addInterceptor(loggingInterceptor).build();
+				OkHttpClient okHttpClient = new OkHttpClient.Builder()
+					.addInterceptor(new QueryInterceptor())
+					.addInterceptor(loggingInterceptor)
+					.build();
 				return new Retrofit.Builder()
 					.baseUrl(BASE_URL)
 					.client(okHttpClient)
 					.addConverterFactory(GsonConverterFactory.create(gson))